Table of Contents

 In all of these specific cases, the liquid is strongly absorbed on to the surface of particle which makes the interface between particle and liquid similar to the interface between liquid and itself.
 This makes the system intrinsically stable as there is a reduction in Gibbs free energy when the particles are dispersed.

 Examples of Colloids in Daily Life

 There is a huge number of products that we get to use either directly or indirectly on a daily basis.
 Some of these products are quite relevant to our life.
 Rest are although used in some way or other, but we never get to see them in our immediate surroundings.

 The examples of colloids that we usually find around us are as follows.

 1. Liquid aerosol

-- The aerosol sprays that we either use as personnel perfumatory products usually contain aerosol,
+- The aerosol sprays that we either use as personal perfumatory products usually contain aerosol

 - The various types of insecticide spray or repellents we use against mosquitoes and other insects